by Melanie Vining, Executive Director

 - Adopt a perspective of optimism and a sense of Time.
 To me, this is important when it comes to a place I love being affected by something like fire, flood, or wind.
 I remind myself Nature is dynamic and that wild places are resilient, often on a LONG time scale.
 There’s a lot to say here about the importance of resilient landscapes, what is or isn’t “catastrophic fire”, human impacts on ecosystems, etc., but I’ll leave that to the experts and just say that, in my opinion, thinking about disturbance like fire as part of a dynamic system operating on a time scale beyond the span of a human life is weirdly comforting.
 Like, this black forest I see that was green last summer will be a little green the next summer, then greener, and is just part of a giant cycle and there isn’t any going back.
 Read up on ecological succession after disturbance if you haven’t (it is fascinating).
 Enjoy watching the first green shoots emerge from a burned shrub crown, or seeing aspen sprout from a black hillside, vibrant with the flush of fire-mobilized nutrients.
 Also for me, comfort doesn’t equal resignation.
 Dynamic system or not, there’s work to do.

 - Be the change you want to see.
 Land managers like the Forest Service and BLM are tasked with wildfire suppression and post-fire management on Federal lands.
 Depending on where a fire is located, post-fire work may look like erosion-control measures to protect investments in roads, bridges, campgrounds and trails, replanting trees and shrubs for wildlife habitat for future timber harvest, or, sometimes, doing nothing but letting Nature do her thing.
 Us members of the public aren’t powerless to help, though.
 Want to ensure you can hike your favorite trails and watch, in real time, ecological succession at work as first forbs and shrubs, then trees repopulate the hillsides?
 Support your favorite trails organization or sign up for an ITA volunteer project!
 Burned areas are hot and dirty and you’ll sweat pulling that crosscut but keeping up with trail maintenance as trees fall and erosion happens is crucial to ensuring a trail isn’t lost post-fire.
 Love to fish, hunt, bird, or wander the hills and identify flower and shrub species?
 Support or volunteer with an organization dedicated to habitat improvement.
 A web search will yield non-profits that host volunteer days to replant native vegetation in areas affected by fire or other impacts.
+Join us for a replanting project on November 16 in the Boise Foothills!
 There are also projects like barbed wire fence removal (a major impediment to wildlife travel in some areas), noxious weed treatment, and collecting native seed for use in other areas.
 Resilient landscapes and wildlife populations are important before fire, like restoration is after.
 There’s nothing like a day of work in service to public lands to take the “less” out of “helpless”.

 - Connect with your public land managers.
 Give a friendly call to your local Forest Service office and tell them how much you love a certain trail or campground.
 Ask if, post-fire, there are plans to work in that area.
 Agency employees have had a busy summer and are still dealing with the effects of large fires, trying to implement important work before winter hits, but a short phone or email message expressing your love of and support for a certain place doesn’t hurt.
 They may not have time to get back to you right away, but hearing from public land users is a good thing and just may help put certain areas front of mind when it comes time to prioritize work.